RIPE Database docs

 Any required passwords must also be supplied as part of the Uniform Resource identifier (URI) using the URI query parameter "password=".
 One parameter should be used for each password supplied.
 The pseudo attribute "password:" cannot be used in the HTTP request body.
 See "Email Updates" for more information.

-Client Certificate Authentication (opens new window) is supported by our REST API.
+Client Certificate Authentication is supported by the Whois REST API.
 To use the client certificate service, you must have your own certificate: either from a certificate authority (CA) such as Let's Encrypt, or you can generate one yourself.

 The key-cert object's client certificate status is validated by checking its notBefore and notAfter dates to ensure it is within its designated validity period.
 This involves comparing the current date against these dates: if the certificate is not yet valid (notBefore) or has expired (notAfter), it is considered invalid and an error is raised.
 This validation ensures that the certificate is only used within its valid time frame, maintaining secure and reliable authentication.